CD 061 3 Units

 Lecture: 54 contact hours

-This course focuses on theories, research and practical teaching strategies in early intervention and early childhood special education.
+This course focuses on theories, research and practical teaching strategies in early intervention and inclusion and early childhood special education.
 Students learn intervention techniques and strategies to work with children with disabilities and other special needs.

 Associate Degree Applicable